Locations:

 High

 Make sure you stand up straight.
-To find out your waist circumference, place a tape measure around the smallest part of your waist, which is typically above your belly button.
-Then to figure out your hip circumference, do the same with largest part of your hips, typically the widest part of your buttocks.
+To find your waist circumference, place a tape measure around the smallest part of your waist, which is typically above your belly button.
+Then to figure out your hip circumference, do the same with the largest part of your hips, typically the widest part of your buttocks.
 Divide your waist circumference by your hip circumference.

 “You can have a good BMI, but your WHR could be off.
 You could have a big old beer belly, but on paper, your height and weight are still within the normal range,” notes Dempers.
 “To accurately figure out your body fat percentage, enlist an exercise physiologist or trainer at a fitness center with experience to help you.”

-Then use that information to help make positive changes.
+Then, use that information to help make positive changes.
 “The mantra ‘use it or lose it’ is truthful,” says Mcdonough.
 “If you need to lose weight or maintain muscle, stay consistent with a balanced diet and regular exercise.
 That can do the trick to keep you healthy for the long term.”

 Learn more about our editorial process.